 We build a prototype of our C2C-TLS protocol in order to evaluate its feasibility in real world applications.
 The prototype is based on the OpenSSL API and the BIO (abstraction) library, and written in C++.
 We choose the DES-CBC3-SHA (168 bits) and the DHE-RSA-AES256-SHA (256 bits) TLSv1/SSLv3 cipher suites for hybTLS and dhTLS, respectively.
-We then conduct experiments to quantify how much time is required for a client to setup a secure communication channel with a remote client using our C2C-TLS protocol.
+We then conduct experiments to quantify how much time is required for a client to set up a secure communication channel with a remote client using our C2C-TLS protocol.

 In our experiments, we simulate a local client using our machine (with the same specification described in Section 8.2), which is connected to the Internet at 100 Mbits/s.
-We also simulate a local domain server using the webmail server of Nanyang Technological University (NTU), Singapore.
-The local client performs hybTLS with the NTU webmail server, which in turn, artificially generates and returns an authentication token.
+We also simulate a local domain server using the Webmail server of Nanyang Technological University (NTU), Singapore.
+The local client performs hybTLS with the NTU Webmail server, which in turn, artificially generates and returns an authentication token.
 (The token is in fact locally generated using the same machine on which the client runs.)
 The local client then runs dhTLS with a target remote client.
-For our purposes, we use four geographically distributed SSL supported web servers of educational institutions: Singapore Management University - SG, the University of Melbourne - AU, the University of Bristol - UK, and New York University - US, as the artificial remote clients.
-Each of these web servers already possesses signed Diffie-Hellman keys required to perform dhTLS.
-Hence, we treat the web server as a remote client without considering their corresponding domain server in the context of 4PAKE.
-This will not have any noticeable impact on our results since our goal is to determine the network latency experienced by the local client.
-It suffices to run hybTLS between the local client and the NTU webmail server, and dhTLS between the local client and one of the distributed web servers.
+For our purposes, we use four geographically distributed SSL-supported Web servers of educational institutions: Singapore Management University - SG, the University of Melbourne - AU, the University of Bristol - UK, and New York University - US, as the artificial remote clients.
+Each of these Web servers already possesses signed Diffie-Hellman keys, required to perform dhTLS.
+Hence, we treat the Web server as a remote client without considering the corresponding domain server in the context of 4PAKE.
+This will not have any noticeable impact on our results, since our goal is to determine the network latency experienced by the local client.
+It suffices to run hybTLS between the local client and the NTU Webmail server, and dhTLS between the local client and one of the distributed Web servers.

-Our experimental results are obtained hourly for a period of 15 hours from 09:00 to 23:00 (GMT+8), on August 20, 2013.
-These are shown in Figure 7.
+Our experimental results were obtained hourly for a period of 15 hours from 09:00 to 23:00 (GMT+8), on August 20, 2013.
+These are shown in Figure 6.
 We have network latency ranging from approximately 0.14s, when communicating with another client within SG, to approximately 1.7s, when connecting to a remote client in the UK.
-This is only slightly higher than a standard server-authenticated HTTPS connection between a client and a web server for online applications, i.e., conventional two-party key exchange.
-For example, establishing an HTTPS connection (using the AES256-SHA cipher suite) with the web server of the University of Bristol requires approximately 1.5s.
+This is only slightly higher than a standard server-authenticated HTTPS connection between a client and a Web server for online applications, that is, conventional two-party key exchange.
+For example, establishing an HTTPS connection (using the AES256-SHA

-$^{^{14}}$ Typically, a user first establishes a secure TLS channel with a server by performing the server-authenticated TLS handshake (using the server's public key certificate).
+15Typically, a user first establishes a secure TLS channel with a server by performing the serverauthenticated TLS handshake (using the server's public key certificate).
 Note that at this point, the user is still not authenticated by the server.
 The user then transmits her authentication information, such as a username and a password, to the server (in plaintext) through the TLS channel, so that the server can verify the authenticity of the user.

-Figure 7: The latency requirement for a client running the C2C-TLS protocol.
+Fig. 6.
+The latency requirement for a client running the C2C-TLS protocol.